SerhiiStets/fed/README.md

 $ fed --help
 ```

--   Add directories that you like or use "." to add the current directory to favourites.
+-   Add directories that you like or use '.' to add the current directory to favourites.

 ```
 $ fed add .
-$ fed add \home\
+$ fed add /home/
 $ fed add C: E: C:\home
 ```